yasharth328/Hacktober2021/README.md

 Aim of this repository is to help someone to learn, participate in Hacktober and contribute their code.
 Any Program in any language accecpted.
 If you can explain your code with submission of it that would be better for beginners to understand.
+This is the platform to share your code.
+So, share it.

 ## Requirements